 FUBCs are a great option for students who wish to obtain an internationally recognized qualification but don’t have the capacity to study abroad due to financial constraints or other personal reasons.

-While more and more students are aiming to study at FUBCs in Malaysia, not many are aware that with similar investments in your education, you can study in Germany and obtain a world-class education and actual international exposure.
+While more and more students are aiming to study at FUBCs in Malaysia, not many are aware that with similar investments in your education, you can study in Germany and obtain a world-class education and an actual international exposure.

 Don’t believe it just yet?

 We did a comparison of the total cost incurred to study at a FUBC in Malaysia and a public university in Germany, taking into account both the tuition fees and estimated cost of living.
 Here’s what we found.